a550461053/hadoop_hbase_groupby/README.md

 # hadoop_hbase_groupby
+- my blog：http://blog.csdn.net/a550461053/article/details/73741496

 ## Description
-- my first homework of Bigdata and Analysis lession
+- This is my first homework of Bigdata and Analysis lession
-- my blog：http://blog.csdn.net/a550461053/article/details/73741496
+- Homework one: Big data storage system programming

 ## Task
-- homework one: Big data storage system programming

 1. read data from HDFS
 2. use hash based group-by to process data
 3. write data to HBase